Engin-Boot/pong-stage-anjalimnnit/Stage0/Paddles.md

 ## Acceptance Criteria

-### Scenario: Moving the paddles
+### Scenario: Moving the paddles Up

  Given - The game is running

+ When - The ball starts moving

+ Then - Move the paddle using up using "U" for player 1
+        and "Up arrow button" for player 2

+### Scenario: Moving the paddles Down

+ Given - The game is running

- When - The ball comes near to paddle
+ When - The ball starts moving

- Then - Move the paddle using up using MoveUp() and down using MoveDown()
+ Then - Move the paddle using down using "D" for player 1
+        and "Down arrow button" for player 2